Generic Name: leuprolide (LOO proe lide)

 What is the most important information I should know about Lupron Depot-Ped (leuprolide)?

-Certain brands or strengths of leuprolide are used to treat only men and should not be used in women or children.
+Certain brands or strengths of leuprolide are only for men.

 Leuprolide can harm an unborn baby or cause birth defects.
 Do not use if you are pregnant.